ssilbory/jekins-example/README.md

 # jekins-example

 This repo contains an example of using Nirmata and nctl to deploy a simple tomcat app.
-It makes use of Kaniko to build in a container without needed access to the docker daemon. https://github.com/GoogleContainerTools/kaniko
+It makes use of Kaniko to build in a container without needing access to the docker daemon. https://github.com/GoogleContainerTools/kaniko

 To use